strawberry/laravel-shopify-webhook-manager/README.md

 This package creates webhooks on your Shopify store.

 ### Installation and usage:
-This package requires Laravel 7.2 and Laravel 5.8 or higher.
+This package requires PHP 7.2 and Laravel 5.8 or higher.

 It uses `strawberry/shopify` under the hood – you should pop over to the documentation and set up the Shopify client before registering your webhooks.